desalegna/MMALVIZ/README.md

 ## Citation
 If you use the MMALVIZ dataset in your research, please cite it.

   Desalegn Aweke, W., & Peter Shaojui, W. (2025).
-MMALVIZ: Multimodal Malware Visualization Dataset [Data set].
+MMALVIZ: Multimodal Malware Visualization Dataset.
 Zenodo. https://doi.org/10.5281/zenodo.15383439